qualuo/dijkstras-algorithm/README.md

 ## Comments
 Dijkstra's algorithm was originally implemented with its simplest form, using a set.
-This could be made more efficient by using a priority queue (aka binary heap) to sort the frontier nodes for faster access.
-A* was also added because of its popularity and generally performs better than Dijkstra.
+This could be made more efficient by using a priority queue to sort the frontier nodes for faster access.
+Unity just so happens to include a version of C# that doesn't have priority queue support.

+A* was added because of its popularity and generally performing better than Dijkstra.
+The A* heuristic used is the Euclidean distance.

+Making random scenarios took more than one would expect.